-South Africa’s economic freedom score is 56.2, making its economy the 112th freest in the 2022 Index.
-South Africa is ranked 17th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+South Africa’s economic freedom score is 55.7, making its economy the 116th freest in the 2023 Index.
+Its score is about the same as last year.
+South Africa is ranked 17th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

-The African National Congress (ANC) has dominated politics in South Africa since the end of apartheid in 1994.
-Corruption scandals forced two-term president Jacob Zuma to resign in 2018.
-He was replaced by Cyril Ramaphosa, who secured a five-year term as president in 2019.
-In 2021, violent, widespread rioting erupted after Zuma was jailed.
-The government is considering land reform measures that include expropriation without compensation.
+The African National Congress has dominated South African politics since the end of apartheid in 1994.
+Corruption scandals forced President Jacob Zuma to resign in 2018.
+Cyril Ramaphosa won a five-year term in 2019 and was involved in a corruption scandal in 2022.
+Rioting erupted in 2021 after Zuma was jailed.
 South Africa has a highly developed economy and an advanced infrastructure.
-In addition to being one of the world’s largest exporters of gold, platinum, and other natural resources, it has well-established financial, legal, communications, energy, and transport sectors and the continent’s largest stock exchange.
+One of the world’s largest exporters of gold, platinum, and other natural resources, it also has well-established financial, legal, communications, energy, and transport sectors and Africa’s largest stock exchange.
 However, rates of formal-sector unemployment and crime are high.

 Rule of Law

-South Africa has seven preferential trade agreements in force.
-The trade-weighted average tariff rate is 6.4 percent, and 176 nontariff measures are in effect.
-Private investment continues to be hindered by nontransparent laws, and foreign investment faces additional restrictions that breed inefficiency.
-The financial sector has undergone modernization, and the banking sector is regarded as resilient and sound.
+The trade-weighted average tariff rate is 6.3 percent, but extensive nontariff barriers limit trade freedom.
+Nontransparent laws discourage private investment, and foreign investment is subject to additional inefficiency.
+The financial sector has undergone modernization, and the banking sector is regarded as resilient.